Migrate from Tinybird Classic

 tb login -h

-# Log into your region
+# Log in to your region

 tb login --host <your-region>